How Jack Helps Clients

 Active in professional education, he previously served as an adjunct instructor at Penn State Dickinson School of Law in its trial advocacy program and as a lecturer at Widener Law School.
 Jack is also active in the community, having served in numerous civic capacities, including the governing boards of Dickinson College, the Cumberland Valley School District, WITF, Inc., the Cultural Alliance of York County, and Whitaker Center for Science and the Arts, which board he chaired.
 He currently chairs the board of directors of Hospice of Central Pennsylvania.

 Jack served for more than 13 years as the Chair or Co-Chair of Buchanan's firmwide Litigation section and served two terms as a member of the firm's Board of Directors.
-He was named as a national "Litigation Trailblazer" in 2015 by the National Law Journal.
-Since 2006, he has also been consistently named among Best Lawyers in America in the Commercial Litigation and Bet-the-Company Litigation categories and was named as "Lawyer of the Year" in 2009 for "Bet the Company Litigation" in Harrisburg and has been repeatedly selected for inclusion in Pennsylvania Super Lawyers and Corporate Counsel Super Lawyers lists.
+He was recognized as a national "Litigation Trailblazer" in 2015 by the National Law Journal.
+Since 2006, he has also been consistently named among The Best Lawyers in America in the Commercial Litigation and Bet-the-Company Litigation categories and was named as "Lawyer of the Year" in 2009 for "Bet the Company Litigation" in Harrisburg.
+Jack was selected for inclusion in the Pennsylvania Super Lawyers® list from 2006-2020 and has been repeatedly selected for inclusion in Corporate Counsel's Super Lawyers list.
 He has appeared multiple times in Philadelphia Magazine and Harrisburg Magazine in "best lawyers" compilations.

 University of Virginia School of Law, J.D.